rongstat/KSJE/README.md

-# Kernel Spectral Joint Embeddings for High-Dimensional Data
+# Duo-Landmark Joint Embeddings for High-Dimensional Data

-We develop a kernel spectral method that achieves joint nonlinear embeddings of two independently observed high-dimensional noisy datasets.
-The proposed method automatically captures and leverages the possibly shared low-dimensional structures across datasets to enhance embedding quality.
-The obtained low-dimensional embeddings can be utilized for many downstream tasks such as simultaneous clustering, data visualization, and denoising.
-The proposed method is justified by rigorous theoretical analysis, which guarantees its statistical consistency in relation to the underlying signal structures, and provides  explicit geometric interpretations of the low-dimensional embeddings.
+We develop a kernel spectral method that achieves joint embeddings of two independently observed high-dimensional noisy datasets.
+The proposed method automatically captures and leverages shared low-dimensional structures across datasets to enhance embedding quality.
+The obtained low-dimensional embeddings can be utilized for downstream tasks such as simultaneous clustering, data visualization, and denoising.
+The proposed method is justified by rigorous theoretical analysis, which guarantees its consistency in capturing the signal structures, and provides a geometric interpretation of the embeddings.

 The method is based on the paper:

-Ding, X., and Ma, R. (2024+) Kernel Spectral Joint Embeddings for High-Dimensional Noisy Datasets Using Duo-Landmark Integral Operators. [https://arxiv.org/pdf/2203.00126.](https://arxiv.org/pdf/2405.12317)
+Ding, X., and Ma, R. (2025+) Kernel Spectral Joint Embeddings for High-Dimensional Noisy Datasets Using Duo-Landmark Integral Operators. *Journal of the American Statistical Association* [https://arxiv.org/pdf/2203.00126.](https://arxiv.org/pdf/2405.12317)

 # Content

 The folder /code contains R scripts that reproduce our numerical simulations and analyses of the example single-cell omic datasets.
+We also provide the R function (see `main_function.R`) that implement our proposed algorithm.

 # System Requirements